-ltem Uncertainties Effect if Actual Results Differ from Assumptions Further information regarding the impairment of doubtful debts can be found in note 42.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Arrears At 31 March 2024, the Council had a balance of debtors of £116.694m.
+A review of significant balances suggested that an impairment of doubtful debts of 21.9% (£25.512m) was appropriate.
+However, in the current economic climate it is not certain that such an allowance would be sufficient.
+Further information regarding the impairment of doubtful debts can be found in note 42.
+If collection rates were to deteriorate, an increase in the amount of the impairment of doubtful debts would be required.
 Pension net asset / liability - valuation Estimation of the net asset / liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 Further information regarding pension assets / liabilities can be found in note 39.
 For funded LGPS benefits, the effects on the net pension asset / liability of changes in individual assumptions can be measured.
 Details relating to the sensitivity of each assumption can be found in note 39.
 Fair Value measurements - surplus assets and equity investments When the fair values of financial assets cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets in active markets or the discounted cash flow (DCF) model).
 Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
 These judgements typically include considerations such as uncertainty and risk.
 However, changes in the assumptions used could affect the fair value of the Council's assets.
 Where Level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value (for example, for surplus assets, the Council's chief valuation officer).
 Information about the valuation techniques and inputs used in determining the fair value of the Council's assets is disclosed in notes 13 and 15.
 The Council uses the market approach that compares the asset to be valued with the prices obtained for other similar assets and the income approach that capitalises the potential income of the asset to measure the fair value of its surplus assets.
 For the Council's equity investments, significant changes in any of the unobservable inputs would result in a significantly higher or lower fair value.
 As the equity investments relating to the Airport have been elected as 'fair value through other comprehensive income', all movements in fair value will impact on gains and losses recognised in the Council's unusable reserves.